SubaniMalla/Landing-page/README.md

 # Landing-page
-This is a landing page for a imaginary cat website.
+This is a landing page for an imaginary cat website.